zzzprojects/docs/entityframework.net/pages/getting-started/entity-framework-vs-linq-to-sql.md

 ---
 PermaID: 1000030
-Name: Entity Framework vs LINQ2SQL
+Title: Entity Framework vs LINQ to SQL - Learn Which ORM is the Best for You
+MetaDescription: Unlock the power of Entity Framework by understanding what advantages EF has over LINQ to SQL.
+Learn why EF might be the best ORM for you and its advantages and disadvantages.
+LastMod: 2023-02-25
 Tags: getting-started linq-to-sql
 ---

-# Entity Framework vs LINQ to SQL
+# Entity Framework vs LINQ to SQL: Discover Learn Which ORM is the Best for You

 ## Entity Framework vs LINQ to SQL?